 Little or no experience

-There are so many ways to explore a specific profession or occupation.
-You may have little knowledge because you have not worked in that industry before, but there are tons of educational resources available that you can study prior to making the career shift.
+You have so many ways to explore a specific profession or occupation.
+You may have little knowledge because you have not worked in that industry before.
+But tons of educational resources that you can study are available prior to making the career shift.
 In addition, you can also get in touch with people working in that particular field.
 Interview them so you can get first-hand insight and information.

 Images from Pexels.com